juliandittmann/AL.TheThingsStackSDK/Docs/Demo App.md

 ![TTSGateways](/Docs/assets/TTS%20Demo%20Applications.png)

-Clicking "Show Devices" to load the Devices that are registered to the application.
+Click "Show Devices" to load the Devices that are registered to the application.

 ## Get Devices